 In the Value drop-down menu, check the applications or app types you would like to control with your policy.

 Do Not Inspect applications

 Some applications are incompatible with TLS decryption for a variety of reasons, one of which is certificate pinning.
 This is a process used by applications to verify that the TLS certificate presented from the origin server matches a known, specified list of certificates hardcoded in the application.

 This is a countermeasure to man-in-the-middle attacks where an attacker presents a trusted, but false, certificate on behalf of the origin in order to decrypt the traffic.
 This is exactly what TLS interception in a Secure Web Gateway does, although for the purposes of securing a user’s web traffic.

 Gateway automatically groups applications incompatible with TLS decryption into the Do Not Inspect app type.
-To ensure that traffic gets through to these applications, you can create an HTTP policy, select Application as a Selector, in as an Operator, and check the Do Not Inspect app type in the Value field.
+To ensure that traffic gets through to these applications, you can , select Application as a Selector, in as an Operator, and check the Do Not Inspect app type in the Value field.
 Then, set the HTTP policy Action to Do Not Inspect.

 Gateway periodically updates the Do Not Inspect app type to include new applications.
 By creating this Do Not Inspect HTTP policy and selecting all applications within the Do Not Inspect app type, you will ensure that your Do Not Inspect policy will apply to any new applications added to the app type.